Termination of Pregnancy

 Before termination of pregnancy

 - Counsel to help her reach the decision she will least regret.

 - Ideally, allow time for her to consider and bring her decision to a further consultation.
-However, remember that the RCOG guidelines state that 'the earlier in pregnancy an abortion is performed, the lower the risk of complications.
-Services should therefore offer arrangements that minimise delay'.
+However, remember that the RCOG guidelines state that: 'The earlier in pregnancy an abortion is performed, the lower the risk of complications.
+Services should therefore offer arrangements that minimise delay.'

-- Discuss future contraceptive needs (start the pill next day or insert an intrauterine contraceptive device (IUCD).
+- Discuss future contraceptive needs - start the pill next day or insert an intrauterine contraceptive device (IUCD).

 All services must have access to scanning, as it can be a necessary part of pre-abortion assessment, particularly where gestation is in doubt or where extrauterine pregnancy is suspected.
 When ultrasound scanning is undertaken, it should be in a setting and manner sensitive to the woman's situation.
 It is inappropriate for pre-abortion scanning to be undertaken in an antenatal department alongside women with wanted pregnancies.

 However, ultrasound scanning is no longer considered to be an essential prerequisite of abortion in all cases.
 This is because medical TOP is now used at all gestations, so accurate dating of the pregnancy within the first trimester is no longer essential.
 Small differences in gestation are unlikely to affect management.